 All international students must obtain a visa at a U.S. consulate or embassy outside the United States to study at a U.S. institution.
 Degree-seeking and study abroad students will apply for an F-1 non-immigrant student visa, while exchange students will apply for a J-1 exchange visitor visa.
-International students should apply for the visa in their home country.
-If the student applies in a third country, the application may take more time and be reviewed more critically than if it were applied for at home.
-If applying from a third country is your only option you will need to be prepared to explain to the consular officer why you are unable to return home.
+International students should apply for the visa in their country of citizenship or permanent residence.
+Student applications at alternate locations may take more time and be reviewed more critically.
+If applying from a third country is your only option, you will need to be prepared to explain to the consular officer why you are unable to return home.

 DS-2019 Form (Exchange J-1 students)

 Detailed instructions on the application process can be found in our Apply Tab-Exchange Students page.

 - Complete the online J-1 student application (sent to the e-mail provided by your nominating institution).